syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 ## Point level customization

-Marker, DataLabel and Fill color of each point in a series can be customized individually by using the **Points** collection.
+Marker, data label, and fill color of each point in a series can be customized individually by using the **Points** collection.

 {% highlight cshtml %}